 14.15-14.45 SHARING THE MONEY – THE CASE FOR THE USER-CENTRIC MODEL

 The streaming services pay ever increasing sums of money into the music industry each month.
 But is that money shared out in a fair way among the music community?
 Some people say “no”.
 Enter the user-centric royalty distribution model.
 What’s that and how does it work?
 We explain and debate.

-With Annabella Coldrick from Music Managers Forum; Crispin Hunt from The Ivors Academy and Lucie Caswell from Featured Artists Coalition.
+With Per Kviman from Versity Music; Crispin Hunt from The Ivors Academy and Lucie Caswell from Featured Artists Coalition.

 14.45-15.30 BEYOND THE BLOCKCHAIN – WILL WE EVER FIX THE DATA MESS?

 Bad music rights data stops people getting paid.
 It’s as simple as that.
 So how can we fix the data problem to make sure the money flows to the right people?
 Everyone was talking about music data three years ago.
 We were told the blockhain was the solution.
 But what has happened since?
 We review efforts to fix music data, with or without the blockchain.

 With Becky Brook from JAAK; Chloe Johnson from Dot Blockchain Media; Matt Phipps-Taylor from PPL; Niclas Molinder from Auddly; and Paul Dilorito from PRS For Music.

 The streaming business is evolving.
 The streaming companies are evolving.
 Meanwhile the digital platforms continue – in the main, with some exceptions – to lose money.
 What will happen in the streaming sector in the next five years and how will that impact on the music industry?
 And what radical new approaches could be employed to shake it all up?
 A team of experts look to the future of streaming.